jedoyle6/goFetch-client/README.md

 This web application allows the user to play a card game, Go Fish, against an AI opponent.
 It also supports player profile creation, and tracks a leaderboard of registered players and their associated teams. <br>

 You can see it live [here](https://go-fetch.jessicaedoyle.now.sh/). <br>
+Feel free to use the following demo credentials: <br>
+Username: shmoopy <br>
+Password: Shmoopy1! <br>

 This is only the client-side code, written using React, Javascript, HTML, and CSS. <br>